Going Vegan Saved Animals Lives & Mine

 The empathy gene.

-Oxytocin is required in physiological and pathological processes such as: the regulation of the hypothalamo-pituitary-adrenal axis (in response to stress), pregnancy, luteal function, maternal behavior, cell proliferation, modulation of emotional relationships and sexual behavior, antinociception*, and neuropsychiatric disorders [2–6]. rs53576 is the oxytocin receptor gene (OXTR) that has been associated with socially related personality traits and behaviors .
+Oxytocin is required in physiological and pathological processes such as the regulation of the hypothalamic-pituitary-adrenal axis (in response to stress), pregnancy, luteal function, maternal behavior, cell proliferation, modulation of emotional relationships and sexual behavior, antinociception*, and neuropsychiatric disorders [2–6]. rs53576 is the oxytocin receptor gene (OXTR) that has been associated with socially related personality traits and behaviors .
 The OXTR gene uses a silent G to A change.
-Studies have demonstrated that those who have the G allele experience an increase in empathy, a decrease in feeling lonely and use additional sensitive parenting methods .
+Studies have demonstrated that those who have the G allele experience an increase in empathy, and a decrease in feeling lonely, and use additional sensitive parenting methods .

 * Medical Definition of antinociception: the action or process of blocking the detection of a painful or injurious stimulus by sensory neurons .

 Additionally, an increased/decreased cognitive empathy has been identified in those with psychiatric conditions: autism, schizophrenia, anorexia nervosa, bipolar disorder, and major depressive disorder .
 These differences do not necessarily mean everyone who possesses’ them has a psychiatric disorder.
 However, it is currently unclear to what degree; differences in cognitive empathy are a genetic risk or vulnerability factor for developing a psychiatric condition .
 Recognizing that there could be a genetic component of our emotional alertness can be captivating.
 It really gives me more respect for this ability to make such choices out of one’s pure nature.

 I am proud to be in a happier place.
 I am forever thankful for finding veganism.
 I couldn’t live any other way.